Respond to planning refusal

 Compile all documents from your original application.
 Add any additional evidence that supports your case - comparable decisions, updated technical reports, letters of support.

-Create an account on the Planning Inspectorate's online portal.
+Create an account on the Planning Inspectorate's online appeals service.
 Upload all documents and complete the submission form.
 Keep confirmation of submission.

 You'll receive the LPA's questionnaire and statement.
 Review carefully and submit a final statement responding to any new points raised.